 - 1. I reside at 22 Northridge Ave, Toronto, Ontario, Canada, M4J 4P2. - 2.
 I am a graduate from the Brock University, St. Catherines, Ontario with an Honours B.Sc.
 Degree in Geology (1977), Queens University, Kingston, Ontario with a M.Sc.
 Degree in Mineral Exploration (1983), and I have practised my profession for over 20 years. - 3.
 I am a member of the Association of Professional Geoscientists of Ontario (Membership Number 276). - 4.
 I am a Senior Associate Geologist with Watts Griffis and McOuat Limited, a firm of consulting geologists and engineers, which has been authorized to practice professional engineering by the Professional Engineers Ontario since 1969, and professional geoscience by the Association of Professional Geoscientists of Ontario. - 5.
 I have experience with iron ore deposits and resource estimation techniques. - 6.
 I am a Qualified Person for the purposes of NI 43-101 and I am responsible for the preparation of all aspects of this report, with the exception of the metallurgical review.
 My relevant experience for the purpose of this Technical Report are: - Prepared several National Instrument 43-101 reports on iron properties; and - Visited the Property and carried out several technical due diligence examination and geological examinations both on surface during the past seven years. - 7.
 I visited the property between April 1 and 3, 2008. - 8.
 I was responsible for Sections 4 to 15 and I was jointly responsible with co-author, Mr. G. Ross MacFarlane for Sections 1, 2, 3, 18 to 20. - 9.
 I have no personal knowledge as of the date of this certificate of any material fact or change, which is not reflected in this report. - 10.
-Neither I, nor any affiliated entity of mine, is at present, under an agreement, arrangement or understanding or expects to become, an insider, associate, affiliated entity or employee of Rockex Limited, or any associated or affiliated entities.
+This report was prepared for Rockex Limited in part by Michael Kociumbas and WGM.
+It is based almost exclusively on data that were provided to the authors by Rockex Limited.
+Michael Kociumbas and WGM disclaim all liability for the underlying data and do not accept responsibility for the interpretations and representation made in this report where they were a result of erroneous, false, or misrepresented data.
+Michael Kociumbas and WGM disclaim any and all liability for representations or warranties, expressed or implied, contained in, or for omissions from, this report or any other written or oral communications transmitted or made available to any interested party when done without written permission or when they are inconsistent with the conclusions and statements of this report.